 In addition, graduates of degree programs in forensic science have the opportunity to work in a variety of career contexts, such as local, regional, state, and federal labs and agencies.
-Graduates of forensic science programs can find work in a variety of settings, including hospitals, branches of the military, police departments, and commercial organizations.
+Graduates of forensic science programs can find work in various settings, including hospitals, military branches, police departments, and commercial organizations.

 What are the best forensic science colleges?